datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 `@script`
 The script that uses the import statement to execute all of the other scripts in a project should be at the top level and will be most useful if it is named __main__.py.
 Double underscores around Python names are pronounced dunder.
-This indicates that the name is special and has some superpowers.
+The double underscores indicate that the name is special.
+Python objects that have such names usually have some superpowers.
-In the case of __main__.py, the main superpower is that this script can be executed from outside a project using the project name.
-This will work even if
+In the case of __main__.py, the main superpower is that it can be executed from outside of a project using the project name.
+This will work even if the project is zipped!

+The ability to run a zipped project is a great example of enjoying the convenience of a single file without sacrificing modularity!

 ---